tysm/ossim/README.md

 ## Example

 You can find an application for this lib in `examples`.
-It's an implementation, made by my mates, of a simulator using Qt as fron end.
+It's an implementation made by my mates of a simulator using Qt as front end.